Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 If only more human drivers had that

-5. 8 months ago
+5. 2 years ago

 Anonymous

 Self-driving cars are a bullshit solution to a non-problem.
 We've had trains forever.
 They're cheap, very fuel efficient and self-driving.
-There is fucking ZERO reason to waste all of this time and money on shit that can follow some asphalt road and then pretend it's going to take the transportation industry by storm.
+There is fricking ZERO reason to waste all of this time and money on shit that can follow some asphalt road and then pretend it's going to take the transportation industry by storm.

-• 8 months ago
+• 2 years ago

 Anonymous

->There is fucking ZERO reason
+>There is fricking ZERO reason

 Train doesn't go where I want without a shit ton of connections and therefore highly inflated price with a lack of sleep.